-The Hospital Employees' Union has been a pioneer in advocating for the legal right to organize, certify and negotiate contracts for First Nations health care workers living on federal or native land.
+The Hospital Employees' Union has been a pioneer in advocating for the legal right to organize, certify and negotiate contracts for First Nations health care workers regardless of where they live.

 HEU took this fight all the way to the Supreme Court of Canada - winning a landmark case on July 19, 1999 - after the union organized Gitxsan health care workers.
-That ruling has helped other Canadian unions organize First Nations workers on and off-reserve.
+That ruling has helped other Canadian unions organize First Nations workers on- and off-reserve.